- Written by Dr.Mehmet Demircioglu

 Yes.
 In some patients, the reason for taking isotretinoin matters more than the medicine itself.
 If the patient has severe scalp acne, recurrent folliculitis, or inflamed bumps in the donor or recipient area, that condition can be the real surgical issue.

 Folliculitis can look small at first, but it can disturb the scalp environment.
 If the scalp is repeatedly inflamed, the surgeon must ask whether grafts will be placed into healthy skin.
 A good hair transplant is not only about moving follicles.
-It is also about choosing tissue that can accept those follicles calmly.
+It is also about choosing tissue that can accept those follicles reliably.

 In practice, I separate acne, seborrheic dermatitis, psoriasis, and other scalp conditions.
 They can look similar to the patient, but they do not always require the same plan.
-Patients with greasy inflammation may benefit from reading about seborrheic dermatitis and hair transplant, while patients with immune driven plaques may need a different discussion about scalp psoriasis and hair transplant.
+Patients with greasy inflammation may benefit from reading about seborrheic dermatitis and hair transplant, while patients with immune-driven plaques may need a different discussion about scalp psoriasis and hair transplant.

 The point is diagnosis.
 If a clinic sees bumps and says no problem without asking what they are, the patient should be careful.
 If a clinic sees isotretinoin and rejects surgery forever without checking the scalp, that can also be too simplistic.
 The right path is careful diagnosis, not fear and not denial.

-Patients sometimes send close up photos after applying oil, gel, powder, or strong light.
+Patients sometimes send close-up photos after applying oil, gel, powder, or strong light.
 That can hide the true scalp condition.
 I prefer clean, dry scalp photos when remote review is needed.
 Even then, I explain that photos cannot replace medical history when a prescription medicine is involved.

 Can I restart isotretinoin after hair transplant?